rtp-aws/devpost_aws_disaster_response/captainslog.md

 Still working on the mxnet code.
 I believe I have an understanding enough to attempt to do the rotate using only mxnet again.

+20220310

+Finally figured out how to do the rotate, albeit not great, and when looking to see how to save the results using the mxnet.image api, I noticed a rotate api. lol With that said, I updated the gray_rotate.py script to gray_rotate2.py script to use the api.
+This api zooms out to maintain the same image size while showing the new pixels as a result of the rotate.

+Last weekend Adrian found this url which uses opencv for lane detection.
+It seems interesting.
+It is [here](https://github.com/utkarshiam/Road-Lane-Detection).
+FWIW, I added some notes how the two routines for rotate using mxnet compares with imagemagick.
+Note, I did not use a GPU nor did I parallel subregions of an image.
+The python directory has the timings markdown file.